shopware/docs/products/extensions/b2b-suite/guides/core/dependency-injection.md

 ## Shopware DIC

-The B2B-Suite registers with the [DIC](../../../../../guides/plugins/plugins/plugin-fundamentals/dependency-injection.md) from Symfony.
+The B2B Suite registers with the [DIC](../../../../../guides/plugins/plugins/plugin-fundamentals/dependency-injection.md) from Symfony.
 Be sure you are familiar with the basic usage patterns and practices.
 Especially [Service Decoration](../../../../../guides/plugins/plugins/plugin-fundamentals/adjusting-service.md#decorating-the-service) is an equally important extension point.

 ## Dependency Injection Extension B2B

-The B2B-Suite provides an abstract `DependencyInjectionConfiguration` class that is used throughout the Suite as an initializer of DI-Contents across all components.
+The B2B Suite provides an abstract `DependencyInjectionConfiguration` class that is used throughout the Suite as an initializer of DI-Contents across all components.

 ```php
 <?php declare(strict_types=1);